kxy2-coder/fyp-warehouse/README.md

-# Warehouse Simulation & Reinforcement Learning Layout Optimisation
+# Warehouse Layout Optimisation Using Reinforcement Learning

 This repository contains the simulation, reinforcement learning, and analysis code for a final-year project on automated warehouse layout design.